LIFE With Jackie Kennedy: The First Lady Wows India in 1962

 Kennedy — all of 32 years old and, a full year into her husband’s administration, arguably the most famous woman in the world — “wore a perpetual grin and a dazzling collection of clothes that were both perfect and simple” during her March 12-21 visit.
 But, as correspondent Anne Chamberlin reported, she “was not slavishly given over to Kennedy ways.
 One morning when a lot of Kennedys would have been up to see the sun rise over Delhi or swim 80 laps in the pool, Jackie slept late.”

-Here, LIFE.com offers a series of photographs from Kennedy’s 1962 trip — many of which never ran in LIFE — that capture a young woman, wife, mother and fashion icon-in-the-making (“Her every seam has been the subject of hypnotized attention from the streets of Delhi to the Khyber Pass,” Chamberlin wrote) navigating the high-stakes, high-stress worlds of diplomacy and international relations with ease and aplomb.
+Here, LIFE.com offers a series of photographs — many of which never ran in LIFE — that capture a young woman, wife, mother and fashion icon-in-the-making (“Her every seam has been the subject of hypnotized attention from the streets of Delhi to the Khyber Pass,” Chamberlin wrote) navigating with evident ease the high-stakes, high-stress worlds of diplomacy and international relations.

 For her part, meanwhile, it was clear that Mrs. Kennedy took something of India with her when she left.